-The audit logs are stored in the repository and so it is advised to archive them periodically to keep the repository trim.
-Learn More: Auditing Extensions Model Driven Generation Technology Extensions are a way of enabling additional features of the tool and are commonly referred to as Technologies or Extensions.
-There are a wide range of built-in extensions available ranging from Strategic Modeling - which contains facilities such as Balanced Scorecards - to Risk Taxonomies, Wire Framing, Mind Mapping and many more.
+Model Driven Generation Technology Extensions are a way of enabling additional features of the tool and are commonly referred to as Technologies or Extensions.
+There is a wide range of built-in extensions available, ranging from Strategic Modeling - which contains facilities such as Balanced Scorecards - to Risk Taxonomies, Wire Framing, Mind Mapping and many more.
 A team can also create their own extensions (including modeling languages) to meet a particular modeling need.
 It is good practice to make a decision about which of these extensions will be used for a given program or initiative.